-Whether you’re looking for a romantic escape, outdoor adventure or a family-friendly trip, the San Juan Islands are just a scenic ferry ride from Washington state.
+Whether you’re looking for a romantic escape, outdoor adventure, or a family-friendly trip, the San Juan Islands are just a scenic ferry ride from Washington state and offer a long list of things to do.
 On Orcas Island, you’ll discover a lush, green paradise that’s home to the highest mountain in the archipelago.
 It sits in Moran State Park, which offers miles and miles of hiking trails, including a trip to the top of Mount Constitution where breathtaking panoramic views of the island-dotted waters and surrounding snow-capped mountains await.
 San Juan Island, the most populous of the San Juan Islands, offers a wealth of things to do.
-Visitors can enjoy everything from biking and kayaking to whale watching, exploring museums and even visiting an alpaca farm.
-In the picturesque town of Friday Harbor, streets are lined with art galleries, unique shops and plenty of outstanding eateries, many of which base their dishes on fresh, local ingredients.
+Visitors can enjoy everything from biking and kayaking to whale watching, exploring museums, and even visiting an alpaca farm.
+In the picturesque town of Friday Harbor, streets are lined with art galleries, unique shops, and plenty of outstanding eateries, many of which base their dishes on fresh, local ingredients.

-The beautiful seaside town of Cannon Beach on the northern Oregon coast is a fabulous early September destination, with the weather often ideal.
+The seaside town of Cannon Beach on Oregon’s beautiful coast is a fabulous early September destination, with the weather often ideal.
 It’s often recognized by its well-known landmark, Haystack Rock, a mammoth monolith that sits on the magnificent stretch of coastline.
 It was formed as a result of lava flow 10 to 17 million years ago.
-Here you can collect sand dollars at low tide, search through tide pools that are home to all sorts of interesting marine life, build sand castles, or fly a kite.
+Here you can collect sand dollars at low tide, search through tide pools that are home to all sorts of interesting marine life, build sandcastles, or fly a kite.
 At nearby Ecola State Park, you’ll find hiking trails that wind through a lush forest, providing glimpses of the glistening Pacific and Tillamook Rock Light, a lonely lighthouse battered by the waves.
-In town, there are a number of restaurants, gift shops and art galleries to keep you busy too.
+In town, there are a number of restaurants, gift shops, and art galleries to keep you busy too.

-The Black Hills offer outdoor adventure along with lots for history buffs and animal lovers too.
+The Black Hills offer opportunities for outdoor adventures along with lots for history buffs and animal lovers too.
 Located in the southwest corner of South Dakota, this densely forested area is filled with sparkling lakes, waterfalls and wildlife.
 You can’t see and do it all in three days, so if you have to choose, head to Custer State Park.
-One of the country’s largest state parks, it boasts miles of scenic hiking trails, the legendary Scenic Needles Highway with its unique rock formations, tranquil lakes for swimming, fishing and paddle boating, as well as an array of wildlife, including wild burros, bison, big horn sheep, mountain goats and elk.
+One of the country’s largest state parks, it boasts miles of scenic hiking trails, the legendary Scenic Needles Highway with its unique rock formations, tranquil lakes for swimming, fishing, and paddle boating, as well as an array of wildlife, including wild burros, bison, bighorn sheep, mountain goats, and elk.
 Just outside the park is iconic Mount Rushmore, a sculpting feat that honors four presidents.
 To delve into Old West history, head to Deadwood, less than an hour north.
 The popular HBO series “Deadwood,” was filmed here, and you’ll also find interesting museums, gambling and lots more.

 Martha’s Vineyard also hosts the annual Labor Day Weekend Festival, featuring Island Artists with unique furniture, clothing, ceramics, jewelry and fine art, all made by some of the island’s top artists.

 Charleston is a charming city oozing with Southern hospitality and a whole lot more.
-Boasting some of the prettiest beaches on the east coast, it’s a haven for sun worshipers, ocean enthusiasts, surfers and kite boarders too.
-Sunset cruises around the harbor, picking up fresh produce at the festive farmers market, and attending the annual Greater Charleston Lowcountry Jazz Festival, which features big name musicians like David Sanborn and Peabo Bryson are just a few of the popular things on top for Labor Day weekend.
+Boasting some of the prettiest beaches on the east coast, it’s a haven for sun worshipers, ocean enthusiasts, surfers, and kiteboarders too.
+Sunset cruises around the harbor, picking up fresh produce at the festive farmers market and attending the annual Greater Charleston Lowcountry Jazz Festival, which features big name musicians are just a few of the popular things on top for Labor Day weekend.